 - Bend over in the direction of your spinal curve

 - Chest stretch: Stand and stretch your arms out to your sides with your palms facing forward

-- Shoulder squeeze: Stand with your feet shoulder width apart and your arms out in front of your chest.
-Pull your arms backwards while pressing your shoulder blades together.
+- Shoulder squeeze: Stand with your feet shoulder-width apart and your arms out in front of your chest.
+Pull your arms backward while pressing your shoulder blades together.

 - Yoga: Helps alleviate back pain and promote a balanced, strong spine.